 Princess Maragret and Antony Armstrong-Jones

 The late ’60s were all about flower power—and Princess Margret’s cake (tastefully) reflected this trend.
 The couple’s cake was topped with a dreamy, cascading bouquet of fresh flowers that trickled down the ornate cake.
-Celebrate the day with these flower-shaped desserts.

 Prince Andrew and Sara “Fergie” Ferguson